MEMORANDUM OPINION

 The theoretical underpinning of Blackie is that a typical investor relies on the integrity of the market, with the emphasis on “integrity.”
 Defendants’ suggestion that what is required is reliance on “price” or “the market,” besides being rather difficult to understand, is incorrect.
 As stated in Blackie, the typical investor “relies ... on the supposition that the market price is validly set” and that it has not been inflated by manipulation.
 Id. at 907 (emphasis supplied).
 In order to rebut the presumption of reliance that is based on that proposition, a defendant would, as one might expect, be required to adduce evidence directed at showing that the underlying proposition does not apply in the particular case.
 That is why Blackie expressed the defendant’s burden in terms of showing that the plaintiff bought despite knowledge of the defendant’s fraud or would have bought even had he known of the fraud.
 Though, as Blackie noted, this is a rather difficult burden to meet, id. at 906-07 n.
 22, a defendant might help his own cause (though not necessarily establish it) by showing that the particular investor always does what his broker recommends, no matter what stock is involved.

 It is possible to reconcile these cases, and others like them, with the Blackie theory.
 In each case it appeared that the plaintiff was essentially indifferent to any factor other than the recommendation he received, since the decision to purchase the securities was based entirely on the recommendation of a third party.
 Moreover, in each case there was nothing to suggest that the recommendation had any basis in a belief in the integrity of the market price of the security.
-Thus, the plaintiff's decision to buy was based on factors wholly extraneous to the integrity of the market.
+Thus, the plaintiffs decision to buy was based on factors wholly extraneous to the integrity of the market.

-Defendants in the present case argue that where an investor relies on the recommendation of an investment analyst, he is actually relying on something other than the integrity or "correctness" of the market price of the stock.
-According to defendants, the essence of an analyst's recommendation to buy a stock is that the market price of the stock is incorrect, i.e., the stock is priced at less than its true value.
+Defendants in the present case argue that where an investor relies on the recommendation of an investment analyst, he is actually relying on something other than the integrity or “correctness” of the market price of the stock.
+According to defendants, the essence of an analyst’s recommendation to buy a stock is that the market price of the stock is incorrect, i.e., the stock is priced at less than its true value.
 That may well be one reason why a broker makes a particular recommendation; however, other possible reasons exist.
-For example, the broker may base his recommendation not on the present "invalidity" of the price but rather on his or someone else's projection of future trends in the market in which the company operates.
-Or the analyst may believe that he reacts more quickly than does the market to information that has become available; in other words, the analyst's recommendation is made so that his client can purchase the stock before the market reacts favorably to late-breaking information.
+For example, the broker may base his recommendation not on the present “invalidity” of the price but rather on his or someone else’s projection of future trends in the market in which the company operates.
+Or the analyst may believe that he reacts more quickly than does the market to information that has become available; in other words, the analyst’s recommendation is made so that his client can purchase the stock before the market reacts favorably to late-breaking information.
 In either case, the analyst may (and likely does) still rely on the supposition that the price of the stock has not been inflated by a scheme to defraud.
-Moreover, even where the analyst believes, as defendants suggest, that the market price of a stock is "wrong," that is not the same as nonreliance on the assumption that the price has not been artificially inflated by fraud.
-Thus, even if defendants are correct in their assertion, an investor's reliance on an analyst's recommendation does not totally divorce the investor's decision to purchase from basic reliance on the integrity of the market price of the stock, for unlike the persons who made the recommendations in Markewich and the other cases discussed above, the investment analyst may be presumed to have based his recommendation on factors not wholly divorced from the market.
+Moreover, even where the analyst believes, as defendants suggest, that the market price of a stock is “wrong,” that is not the same as nonreliance on the assumption that the price has not been artificially inflated by fraud.
+Thus, even if defendants are correct in their assertion, an investor’s reliance on an analyst’s recommendation does not totally divorce the investor’s decision to purchase from basic reliance on the integrity of the market price of the stock, for unlike the persons who made the recommendations in Markewich and the othеr cases discussed above, the investment analyst may be presumed to have based his recommendation on factors not wholly divorced from the market.

-A strict application of Blackie would dictate that a plaintiff's reliance on an investment advisor's recommendation would not be a defense, for the basic issue would still be whether the plaintiff would have purchased had he known of defendant's fraud.
-Markewich, Beissinger, and the other cases discussed above implicitly shift the focus to the third party on whom the investor relied.
+and the other cases discussed above implicitly shift the focus to the third party on whom the investor relied.
 This is, in our view, an appropriate shift.
-In a case in which the plaintiff has based his decision to purchase entirely on the recommendation of another, it is unrealistic to look at the importance knowledge of defendant's fraud may have had to plaintiff, since the "analysis" that underlies plaintiff's purchase was made by a third party.
-However, simply to state that an investor relied on a broker's recommendation *406 is not in our view sufficient to rebut the presumption of causation under the fraud on the market theory, for the reasons we have stated.
-In order to rebut that presumption in such a case, a defendant must show that the decision to purchase was based on factors "wholly extraneous to the market."
-Absent some evidence showing that the broker or analyst's recommendation was based on such factors, we cannot say that the investor's decision to purchase was divorced from basic reliance on the integrity of the market price of the stock.[4]
+In a case in which the plaintiff has based his decision to purchase entirely on the recommendation of another, it is unrealistic to look at the importance knowledge of defendant’s fraud may have had to plaintiff, since the “analysis” that underlies plaintiff’s purchase was made by a third party.
+However, simply to state that an investor relied on a broker’s reeom

 Defendants’ suggestion that reliance on an analyst's recommendation is sufficient in and of itself to rebut the presumption of causation, besides its inconsistency with the theoretical underpinnings of the fraud on the market theory, undoubtedly would exclude from the class of eligible plaintiffs many of those whom the fraud on the market theory was intended to compensate.
 See Note, “The Fraud on the Market Theory,” 95 Harv.L.Rev.
 1142, 1150 n.
 32 (1983).
 The parties have offered no evidence as to the percentage of investors who rely on the recommendation of analysts, advisors, or brokers in purchasing securities, either in the case of Waste Management or generally, but it is not unreasonable to suppose that the number if quite large.